http://anthropology.as.miami.edu

 Anthropology is an interdisciplinary field of study that seeks to understand the human experience.
 Through the study of human biology, culture and our primate relatives, anthropologists use integrated and transdisciplinary approaches to develop an understanding of human diversity in the past and present.

-The Anthropology Department offers a wide range of courses for students in pursuit of the Bachelor of Arts degree, from the basic four fields of cultural anthropology, linguistics, biological anthropology, and archaeology, to advanced study of topics such as the archaeology of ancient Mesoamerica and the Caribbean, medical anthropology, primate behavior, gender and sexuality, museum studies, Black feminist theory, the anthropology of food, and the evolution of language, among many others.
+The Anthropology Department offers a wide range of courses for students in pursuit of the Bachelor of Arts degree, from the basic four fields of cultural anthropology, linguistics, biological anthropology, and archaeology, to advanced study of topics such as the archaeology of ancient Mesoamerica and the Caribbean, medical anthropology, primate behavior, gender and sexuality, museum studies, the anthropology of food, and the evolution of language, among many others.

 Anthropological training concentrates on broadly transferable skill areas such as understanding human diversity, building research skills for collecting and making sense of information, and communicating effectively.
 The skills developed through completing a degree in anthropology are useful for living and working in today’s globalized world, which increasingly means interacting with people from many different cultural backgrounds and nations.